 What the line is between encouraging volunteerism and economic exploitation of the good-hearted, it is not altogether clear.
 In fact, much of what is social responsibility is not clear yet for Muslim organizations.

 While some social responsibility concerns, like Zakat abuse, plainly go into the realm of Fiqh, many do not.
 Any standards on what is socially responsible or not involves value judgments that go beyond halal and haram.
 Some of them may be political.
 Should the organization look to local printers and other vendors or go out of state or even overseas?
 Should only union hotels and banquet halls be used?
-Should the non-profit only purchase recycled paper be used?
+Should the non-profit only purchase recycled paper?
 Should organizations apply for grants from security agencies and foreign governments to deal with “extremists” in the Muslim community?
 Should Muslim groups always observe BDS to support Palestinians?
 Is it fine to have a 10-year-old lead tarawih prayers for 500 people in Ramadan for 30 nights and be uncompensated?
 Whatever your response to these questions, there are no clear standards yet that donors and board members can be educated on about what is or what is not a socially responsible Muslim non-profit.

 Perhaps it is time for such standards.
 I am sure I am missing a whole lot here, as this is an undeveloped area.
 Please let us know in the comments.